 And do not forget about taxes.
 The more you grow your income, the higher your taxes will be.
-If your marginal tax rate increases, every extra money that you will get will be worth less than before.
+If your marginal tax rate increases, every extra money you get will be worth less than before.
 I do not say that this should prevent you from earning more.
 But this is something you should be aware of.

 Spend less – Be more frugal

 By spending less money each month, you will increase your savings rate.
 Moreover, this will also reduce the total amount you need to reach Financial Independence.
 Doing so has two advantages.
 You will reach FI faster since you need less money, and you will also reach it faster since you will save more money each month.

 There are many things you can do to spend less money.
 You can cut back on the bills you do not need.
 Or you also be more frugal with your food budget.
 You even can change for a small apartment or smaller house.
-You can focus on every single expense on your budget and check if they are essential.
+You can focus on every expense on your budget and check if they are essential.

-Let’s take the same example as before with 4000 monthly expense and 5000 income and 28.5 years to reach FI.
-If you manage to reduce your expenses by 500 per month, you will need 22.5 years.
+We can take the same example with 4000 monthly expenses and 5000 income, and 28.5 years to reach FI.
+If you reduce your expenses by 500 per month, you will need 22.5 years.
 If you cut it to 3000 per month, you will only need 18 years.
 So reducing your spending can make a huge difference.

 Limits to reducing your expenses

 Finally, there is something that not everybody is thinking about.
-First, the reductions that you make to your expenses should last through retirement.
-That means that if you cut your expenses low, you need to be ready to live at this low-level of expenses.
+First, the reductions you make to your expenses should last through retirement.
+If you cut your expenses low, you must be ready to live at this low level.
 And do not forget about something fundamental.
 You will have much more free time after retirement.
 If you plan to travel more or if you plan to do new things, you may end up spending more in retirement than when you are working.

 Doing both to reach FI